Police locate mother of 4-year-old girl found wandering alone in Brooklyn

 The child was found Monday morning around 9:30 a.m. at 27th Avenue and Shore Parkway.

-Police say a daycare driver failed to check his van after his route Monday morning and left the van.
+Police say a daycare driver and a matron failed to check the van after a route Monday morning and left the van.

 The girl evidently let herself out.